eclipse-openj9/openj9-docs/CONTRIBUTING.md

 Documentation pull requests must not be merged before code pull requests are merged in case subsequent code changes alter the documented behavior.

-Before merging, check with the developers involved and make sure that there is not work still to be done.
+Before merging, check with the developers involved and make sure that there is not any work still to be done.
 This is usually indicated by a "WIP" prefix on the pull request title.

 When pull requests are merged, the documentation is published to the gh-pages branch of the https://github.com/eclipse-openj9/openj9-docs repository as part of the "current working draft" at the following URL:

 https://eclipse-openj9.github.io/openj9-docs

+You can publish the OpenJ9 documents when the release is created.
+You need not wait for the build binaries to be available.

 When released, the latest version of Eclipse OpenJ9 is published at: